albertho97/ref_iot_sensortag/README.md

-# AWS IOT, SensorTag 2650 and Raspberry Pi - Demo
+# IOT, SensorTag 2650 and Raspberry Pi - Demo
 This repository demo the integration of AWS IOT, TI SensorTag 2650 and Raspberry Pi 2 (Gateway).